corbettwood/handbook/Hiring Documents/Guide to Your Equity.md

 Instead of giving you all of your options on day one, you get them over time.
 This process is called vesting and different companies offer vesting schedules of different lengths.
 If you had a basic 4 year vesting period, you would own a quarter of your stock after 1 year, half of your stock after 2 years, and all of it after 4 years.

 (The industry standard right now is 4 years.)
-We will also offer stock refreshers every two years – many companies do not.
+We will also offer stock refresher grants so you don't run out after 4 years – many companies do not.
 Vesting happens on a monthly basis (so you vest 1/48 of your options each month), and it includes a 1 year cliff.

 A cliff is a period at the beginning of the vesting period where your equity does not vest monthly, but instead vests at the end.
 At most companies, including Popular Pays, this cliff happens at one year.
 This means that if you leave your job before you’ve worked for a whole year, none of your options will be vested.
 At the end of that year, you’ll vest the entire year’s worth of equity all at once.
 This helps keep the ownership of Popular Pays stock to folks who have worked at the company for a meaningful amount of time.